-Due to the ongoing presence of Covid-19 in 2021, the metrics reported do not yet give us a clear view of normalised emissions across the Group.
-PRS will continue to monitor its carbon emissions closely during 2022, as it settles into new premises, embeds new ways of working and reviews its Travel policy, with a view to agreeing and reporting clear targets and ambitions for 2023 onwards.
+Due to the office relocation in 2022, the metrics reported still do not yet give us a clear view of normalised emissions across the group.
+PRS will continue to monitor its carbon emissions and in 2022 created the "Sustainability Group", a working group to embed new ways of working and review current practices, policies and targets.

-The Group's environmental strategy concentrates on applying more green practices and procedures designed to address climate change and sustainability.
+Our environmental strategy concentrates on applying more green practices and procedures designed to address climate change and sustainability.
 By investing in more environmental sustainability, there is an opportunity to reduce business risk, improve reputation as well as provide prospective cost savings.

 The main strategies employed by the Group are:

-- Recycling: Offices are set up to encourage recycling and responsible disposal of waste products. - Reducing energy use across the Group wherever possible. - · Sustainable procurement: Wherever possible, sustainability-oriented suppliers are chosen. - Awareness and responsible attitude: The employees are educated as to the need for awareness and responsibility through the corporate intranet and regular communications.
+- · Recycling: Our offices are set up to encourage recycling and responsible disposal of waste products - Reducing energy use across the Group wherever possible - Sustainable procurement: Wherever possible, sustainability-oriented suppliers are chosen - Awareness and responsible attitude: The employees are educated as to the need for awareness and responsibility through our corporate intranet and regular communications andrea Czapary Martin